 You might have noticed your dog howling when they hear loud sounds or noises.
 It is their way of responding to high-pitched sounds like ambulance sirens, loud party music, musical instruments, etc. Their howl continues as long as they can hear the sound.

 Dogs love being pampered.
-If they see you busy with your work and ignoring them, they will howl to attract your attention and engage you in activities with them.
+If they see you busy with your work and ignore them, they will howl to attract your attention and engage you in activities with them.

 Dogs need a lot of love, care, and affection.
 If a dog is separated from its owner and left to be alone for a long period, it will start howling.
-This is because the separation from the owner for long makes them anxious, bored, and depressed.
+This is because the separation from the owner for a long time makes them anxious, bored, and depressed.
 Separation anxiety is usually accompanied by additional symptoms of restlessness in your dog.
 Such symptoms are scratching, digging, destroying, or breaking things.
 Click here to read more about separation anxiety in Dachshunds